ablomm/ablomm-cpu/docs/assembler/imports-and-exports.md

 ## File Exports

-To export an identifier you may use an export staatement as shown:
+To export an identifier you may use an export statement as shown:

 ```asm
     value = 123;